Provable Differentially Private Computation of the Cross-Attention Mechanism: Key Data Structure: DPTree

 \subsection{Softmax Activation}

-In this section, we present the algorithm (Algorithm~\ref{alg:softmax}) that can answer the weighted softmax query (Definition~\ref{def:softmax_activation}) and can be further used to design DP cross-attention.
-First, we introduce the definition of weighted softmax query, which is also an abstraction for the problem described in Section~\ref{sec:preli:cross_attention}.
+In this section, we present \textsc{DPTreeSoftmax} (Algorithm~\ref{alg:softmax}) that answers the weighted Softmax query (Definition~\ref{def:softmax_activation}) and is further used to design DP cross-attention.
+First, we introduce the definition of weighted Softmax query, an abstraction for the problem described in Eq.~\eqref{eq:dp_AV}.

-\begin{definition}[Softmax query] Let $\phi$ be the distance measurement function defined in Definition~\ref{def:cross}.
-For the dataset $X \in [0,R]^{n \times d}$ where $x_i^\top$ is the $i$-th row of $X$ and query $y \in [0,R]^d$, we define the weighted exponential inner product/softmax query to be:
+\begin{definition}[Weighted Softmax query (without normalization)] For the dataset $X \in [0,R]^{n \times d}$ where $x_i^\top$ is the $i$-th row of $X$ and query $y \in [0,R]^d$, we define the weighted exponential inner product/Softmax query to be:

 \end{definition}